MileHacker Logo

 Dining & Tipping

 Keep hands above the table while eating.
-Refer to Section 2.3 for detailed tipping customs, but generally, a small gratuity is appreciated for good service.
+Refer to Section 2.3 for detailed tipping etiquette, but generally, a small gratuity is recognized for excellent service.

 Common Practices